casualGamer-dev/Nuon/doc/HACKING/Fuzzing.md

 $ make test-fuzz-corpora
 ```

-This won't actually fuzz Tor!
+This won't actually fuzz Nuon!
 It will just run all the fuzz binaries
 on our existing set of testcases for the fuzzer.

 ## Different kinds of fuzzing